tsmatz/hmm-lds-em-algorithm/Readme.md

 Historically hidden Markov models (HMM) and linear dynamical systems (LDS) were developed independently.
 However, as you'll find in above examples, these models have the deep relationship.

-> Note : For time series in sequential data, see "[Introduce Time Series Analysis with ARIMA](https://tsmatz.wordpress.com/2017/07/26/time-series-arima-r-tutorial-01-ar-ma/)".
+> Note : For time series analysis in sequential data based on AR (auto-regressive) and MA (moving average), see "[Introduce Time Series Analysis with ARIMA](https://tsmatz.wordpress.com/2017/07/26/time-series-arima-r-tutorial-01-ar-ma/)".

 ## Reference